daweeed/WSPPDE/README.md

 # cwsoft-WSPPDE - Windows&trade; Scientific Portable Python Development Environment
 `cwsoft-WSPPDE` is a free portable Python development environment for MS Windows&trade; with focus on scientific applications.
-WSPPDE combines Python 2.7.3  (including the third party packages IPython, Matplotlib, NumPy, Pandas, SciPy, Statsmodels, wxPython) with a pre-configured Python IDE and an enhanced command console.
+WSPPDE combines Python 2.7.3  (including the third party packages IPython, Matplotlib, NumPy, Pandas, SciPy, Statsmodels) with the pre-configured Spyder2 IDE and an enhanced command console.

 What cwsoft-WSPPDE is all about can best be seen from the screenshot below: